TheTNB/panel/README_EN.md

 ## Install Panel

 > **Warning**
 > Before installing the panel, you need to understand the basic knowledge of the LNMP environment and how to deal with common LNMP environment problems.
-It is not recommended for users with zero basic knowledge to install and use HaoZi Linux Panel.
+It is not recommended for users with zero basic knowledge to install and use Rat Panel.

 If you decide to continue, please log in to the server as `root` user and execute the following command to install the panel: